piiano/vault-typescript/sdk/forms/README.md

 #### Overview

-`createProtectedView` creates a secure view component to display sensitive data returned from Piiano Vault, ensuring that sensitive data is never directly exposed to the frontend.
+`createProtectedView` generates a secure view component for displaying sensitive data retrieved from Piiano Vault.
+This ensures that while the data is visible to the user, it remains protected from access by other client-side code, such as third-party scripts, browser extensions, or external dependencies.

 #### Goal

-Use `createProtectedView` when you need to securely display sensitive data on the frontend without exposing the raw data to your frontend or backend systems.
+Use `createProtectedView` when you need to securely display sensitive data on the frontend.
+The data is rendered within a protected environment, making it inaccessible to other frontend or backend components.
+This approach can be particularly useful for meeting regulatory compliance requirements, as it limits data exposure to only the protected view.
+By keeping sensitive data isolated, you reduce the amount of work needed to certify most of your environment for handling sensitive information, since most components won’t have direct access to the data by default.

 #### Usage